filkat34/filkat34/README.md

 ## About me

 Software developer in training, focused on web and mobile programming.
 Former educator with a PhD in Comparative Literature and a background in Cognitive Science and Translation.
-Passionate about building intuitive interfaces and solving complex problems, especially in EdTech.
+Passionate about building scalable backend systems and intuitive user interfaces, especially in EdTech.